data301-2021-summer2/project-group23-project/README.md

 ## Milestones

 #### Milestone 1: Find Dataset

 #### Milestone 2: Data Analysis

 #### Milestone 3: Address Feedback and Refine Project

 #### Milestone 4: Present your Dashboard!

 ## Describe your topic/interest in about 150-200 words

 {I will be comparing and analyzing the financial data of TSLA and SPY.
-The variables that I plan on analyzing include: Date, Open, High, Low, Close, Adj.
-Close, and Volume.
-Potential questions I plan on answering are: "Would you have had a better return from TSLA or SPY over a 1/5/10 year period, and if so what years?", "Analysis of volume increase/decrease SPY/TSLA", "Differences in volatility between the two share prices/volume."
+The variables that I plan on analyzing include: Date, Open, Close and Volume.
+Potential questions I plan on answering are:
+"Daygain analysis from TSLA/SPY",
-As a management student, I am interested in finance, so that is why I have chosen this topic.}
+"Analysis of volume increase/decrease SPY/TSLA - is there any correlations?", "Differences in volume/share price by date for SPY/TSLA" As a management student, I am interested in finance, so that is why I have chosen this topic.}

 ## Describe your dataset in about 150-200 words

 {I have two data sets.
 One is daily TSLA stock data from 2010-2020, the other is daily SPY stock data from 1993-2020.
 Each set has 7 columns.
 The TSLA data set has roughly ~3650 rows and the SPY data set has roughly ~9855.
-I will likely narrow the focus to certain timeframes/questions in the coming weeks as I learn more about how to clean and process the data.
+I narrowed the focus to 2010-2020.
 The data is from kaggle, but the kaggle users used yahoofinance for the data.}

 ## Team Members